How to Determine the Symmetry Axis of a Flat Shape and the Optimum Value of the Quadratic Function

 • A regular ellipse or oval is a figure that resembles a circle that has been extended in one direction.
 An ellipse is an example of a conic section and can be defined as the locus of all points in a plane that have the same sum of distances from two predetermined fixed points (called foci).
 In Indonesian, regular ellipses or ovals are also known as equivalent terms, namely ellipses (or just ovals), oblong circles, and ellipses.

-See also difference between speed and velocity class 9
+See also difference between shell and subshell

 How to Determine the Symmetry Axis of Plane and Optimum Value